 IS IT INCLUSION?

-YES NO

-- The child spends the majority of the day in the general education classroom. - The child's desk is included with the other groups of desks. - The child has access to, and is included in, class lessons and activities that are adapted to meet their needs. - The child attends outside activities with their class such as field trips, assemblies and recess. - The child is a valued and respected member of the class and has regular meaningful interactions with peers. - The staff facilitates access to the curriculum and classroom activities. - The staff encourages independent work to the greatest extent possible, providing support only when necessary. - The child receives specialist support (e.g., speech therapy) with minimal disruption to the class routine and programs. - The teacher is able to identify the child's strengths and needs. - The child can name classmates and has many common classroom experiences.
+YES NO The child spends the majority of the day in the general education classroom.
+The child spends the majority of the day in a separate room and goes to the general education classroom for one or two periods. • The child's desk is included with the other groups of desks.
+The child's desk is away from the other groups of desks. • The child has access to, and is included in, class lessons and activities that are adapted to meet their needs. • The child works on their own curriculum. • The child attends outside activities with their class such as field trips, assemblies and recess. • The child is given alternative activities and options with other students with disabilities or diverse abilities. • The child is a valued and respected member of the class and has regular meaningful interactions with peers.
+The child is looked upon as helpless and dependent and mostly interacts with adults. • The staff facilitates access to the curriculum and classroom activities. • The staff determines access to the curriculum and class activities. • The staff encourages independent work to the greatest extent possible, providing support only when necessary.
+The staff does not allow child to work independently and "hovers". • The child receives specialist support (e.g., speech therapy) with minimal disruption to the class routine and programs. • The child is pulled from the classroom to receive specialist support (e.g., speech therapy), so misses class routines and programs. • The teacher is able to identify the child's strengths and needs.
+The teacher refers to the specialists and paraprofessionals regarding child's progress.
+The child can name classmates and has many common classroom experiences.
+The child cannot name classmates and does not have many common classroom experiences.
+Adapted from: The Inclusive Class 2019